Theodosius II: Theological disputes

 Theodosius frequently attempted to resolve doctrinal controversies regarding the nature of Christ.
-During a visit to Syria, Theodosius met the monk Nestorius, who was a renowned preacher.
-He appointed Nestorius archbishop of Constantinople in 428.
-Nestorius quickly became involved in the disputes of two theological factions, which differed in their Christology.
-Nestorius tried to find a middle ground between those who, emphasizing the fact that in Christ God had been born as a man, insisted on calling the Virgin Mary Theotokos ("birth-giver of God"), and those who rejected that title because God, as an eternal being, could not have been born.
-Nestorius suggested the title Christotokos ("birth-giver of Christ") as a compromise, but it did not find acceptance with either faction.
-He was accused of separating Christ's divine and human natures, resulting in "two Christs", a heresy later called Nestorianism.
-Though initially supported by the emperor, Nestorius was strongly opposed by Archbishop Cyril of Alexandria and eventually lost Theodosius' support.
-At the request of Nestorius, who sought to vindicate himself from Cyril's charge of heresy, the emperor called a council, which convened in Ephesus in 431.
-Each of the Cyrillian and Nestorian factions held their own councils in opposition to each other.
-Theodosius eventually favored Cyril.
+During a visit to Syria, Theodosius met the monk Nestorius, a renowned preacher.
+Nestorius was appointed as archbishop of Constantinople in 428 and became involved in a Christological dispute between two groups.
+One group called the Virgin Mary Theotokos ("birth-giver of God"), based on God being born a man in Christ, and the other rejected the title, based on God being eternal and thus could not be born.
+Nestorius' compromise, the title Christotokos ("birth-giver of Christ"), was rejected; he was accused of separating Christ's divine and human natures, resulting in "two Christs", in a doctrine later called Nestorianism.
+Though initially enjoying Theodosius' favor, Nestorius was strongly opposed by Archbishop Cyril of Alexandria and eventually lost Theodosius's support.
+Nestorius had also alienated the emperor's sister, Pulcheria.
+At Nestorius's request, the emperor convened the First Council of Ephesus in 431 to allow Nestorius to contest Cyril's accusations of heresy.
+The council was divided between the Cyrillians and the Nestorians, with Theodosius ultimately favoring the Cyrillians.
 The council affirmed the title Theotokos and condemned Nestorius, who returned to his monastery in Syria and was eventually exiled to a remote monastery in Egypt.

-Almost twenty years later, the theological dispute broke out again, this time caused by the Constantinopolitan abbot Eutyches, who asserted the Monophysite view that Christ's divine and human nature were one.
-Eutyches was condemned by Archbishop Flavian of Constantinople but found a powerful friend in Cyril's successor Dioscurus of Alexandria.
-Another council was convoked in Ephesus in 449, later maligned as a "robber synod" by Pope Leo I because its outcome was opposed by the Chalcedonians.
-This council restored Eutyches and deposed Flavian, who was mistreated and died shortly afterwards.
-Leo of Rome and many other bishops protested against the outcome, but the emperor supported it.
-Only after his death in 450 would the decisions be reversed at the Council of Chalcedon.
+Constantinopolitan abbot Eutyches reignited the theological dispute almost twenty years later by asserting the miaphysite view that Christ's divine and human nature were one.
+Eutyches was condemned by Archbishop Flavian of Constantinople for refusing to confess two natures after the union, but supported by the powerful Dioscurus of Alexandria, Cyril's successor.
+The Second Council of Ephesus in 449 restored Eutyches and deposed Flavian.
+The Chalcedonians opposed the decision, with Pope Leo I calling the council the "robber synod".
+Theodosius supported the outcome, but it was reversed by the Council of Chalcedon which was held a year after his death in 450.

 Death

-Theodosius died on 28 July 450 as the result of a riding accident.
-On 25 November, his sister Pulcheria married the newly elected emperor Marcian, a domesticus under the influential general Aspar.
-The eunuch Chrysaphius was executed shortly after by the new imperial couple.
+Theodosius died on 28 July 450 as the result of falling off his horse.
+On 25 November, his sister Pulcheria married Marcian, a domesticus under the influential general Aspar, and he became emperor.
+The eunuch Chrysaphius was executed or murdered shortly after by the new imperial couple.